So what exactly is the Spring Challenge?

 It's time to get into some training and plan your event.
-It pays to book accommodation and sort your logistics sooner than later, it's school holidays so things book up fast.
+It pays to book accommodation and sort your logistics sooner than later.
 Sign up a support crew and get into some adventures.
 For most of the Spring Challenge women the road to the event is in fact more beneficial and significant than the event itself, so make sure you enjoy the journey.

 the event ...